 Some regions will have filled all vacancies, and will still have reserve lists of appointable candidates; at the same time, other regions will still have vacancies available, but will have exhausted their list of candidates.

 Consequently the clearing process allows candidate applications to be transferred between regions to allow further vacancies to be filled.

 Vacancies which remain available after the main round will be collated and all candidates eligible for clearing will be contacted and invited to preference.
 Candidates will then be ranked to be considered for offer in order of the total score awarded in the main round.

 As with preferencing in the main round, candidates can preference as few or as many posts as they like and if they do not preference, they cannot be made an offer.

 To be eligible, candidates must:

-have applied and been interviewed in the main recruitment round
+have been interviewed in the main recruitment round

 have been passed as eligible for ST3

-have been assessed as appointable for an ST3 post at their interview
+have been assessed as appointable at their interview

 not have received an ST3 offer in the main round for that specialty, or have accepted an offer from another specialty.